 Here at Pony Gang Camp, we offer Interactive vaulting to our campers

 No previous experience is required to try vaulting or to experience this fun sport during camp!

 Vaulting is one of the safest equestrian sports.
 In addition to being a fun way to work with horses.
 Students also learn

 with their classmates and the horse.
 Learn responsible horse care and safety.

-Our Vaulting lessons are conducted in a very controlled environment - a consistent, large circle - in our enclosed riding arena.
+Our Vaulting lessons on the horse are conducted in a very controlled environment - a consistent, large circle - in our enclosed riding arena.
 For newcomers to vaulting the first lessons on the horse it is lead by one of our handlers and when vaulters have more experience horse will be on a lunge line controlled by one of our instructors.
-Careful attention is given to the safety of each vaulter at all time.
+Careful attention is given to the safety of each vaulter at all times.

 More Benefits of Vaulting are